krim404/DellXPS15-9550-OSX/Tutorial_11.0.md

 sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/BigSur --nointeraction
 ```

-then install clover onto the USB stick (use google) and select to 'install it in the ESP' by clicking on advanced when possible.
+then install opencore onto the USB stick (use google in case you dont know how, it is pretty straight forward).
-Check twice that you definitely selected the USB stick as the target, installing clover on the internal HDD/SSD can break your system!
+Check twice that you definitely selected the USB stick as the target, installing opencore on the internal HDD/SSD can break your working system!

 Mount the hidden EFI partition of the USB Stick by entering
 `diskutil mount EFI`